Book Clubs and Groups

 Best Reads Book Club

 The Best Reads Book Club meets on the third Thursday of each month at 1 p.m.
 New readers are welcome.
-Meetings will be in the Library Meeting Room unless otherwise noted.
+Meetings will be in the Learning Center (2nd floor in the Reference Department) unless otherwise noted.
 Volunteer-led.

 January The Personal Librarian by Marie Benedict and Victoria Christopher Murray (2021, 352 pgs)